 Detail information about this campsite

 The hoopoe, the European bee-eater, the great bustard, the eagle, these are only a few of the many birds that live within 10 km of the campsite.
 Visit the website for video clips.
-Free wifi, very good coverage over entire site.
+Free wifi at restaurant.

 - Toilet facilities